silieslab/C2C3_feedback_Henning/README.md

 # C2C3_feedback_Henning
-This repository contains main code and data from the C2C3 feedback manuscript (Henning et al, unpublished) All Matlab code was written by Miriam Henning
+This repository contains main code and data from the C2C3 feedback manuscript (Henning et al, unpublished) All Matlab code, except for the code analyzing behavior data, was written by Miriam Henning.
+The code for behavior data analysis was written by Madhura Ketkar.
-Python Code was written by Deniz Yüzak
+Python Code was written by Deniz Yüzak.

 ## Code